September 17, 2019

 Area Vice-President – Loss Prevention

-For many of us, fall sports are well under way.
-However, there are a few key items we need to review.
+For most of us, fall sports are well under way.
+However, there are a few key items we need to review:

 - Coaching Handbooks—Are our coaching handbooks up to date with all current school and MSHSAA guidelines and policies?